 This includes if you need blood products called red cells, platelets or granulocytes.
-This is important after your lymphoma treatment ends and for the rest of your life, even if the lymphoma is in remission.
+This is still important after your lymphoma treatment ends and for the rest of your life, even if the lymphoma is in remission.

 Irradiated blood products are treated with x-rays to get rid of white blood cells called lymphocytes.
-Rarely, these lymphocytes can cause a serious reaction in people with Hodgkin lymphoma.
+Rarely, these lymphocytes can cause a serious reaction in people who have had certain treatments for non-Hodgkin lymphoma.